Jeremy1980/LDBoxer/README.md

 # LDBoxer

-LDBoxer is a command-line utility originally designed by Tore Eriksson to help you replace LDraw parts that have no visible studs or tubes with simpler boxes.
-This saves rendering time and CPU power.
+LDBoxer is a Windows command-line utility originally developed by Tore Eriksson to help you replace LDraw parts that have no visible studs or tubes with simpler boxes.
+This saves rendering time and CPU resources.

 * Usage:  `LDBoxer_2018h.exe  ldraw_library_location  ldraw_model_location_for_conversion`
 * Usage example:  `LDBoxer_2018h.exe  "F:\LDRAW"  "F:\LDraw\models\car.dat"`